How to install SSL certificate on Apache server in 2025

 Next, let’s answer some frequently asked questions that new Apache admins often encounter when setting up SSL.

-6. FAQs on how to install SSL certificate on Apache server
+6. FAQs about installing SSL certificate on Apache server

 When setting up or managing an SSL certificate on Apache, it’s common to run into questions that aren’t fully covered in typical how-tos.
 Below are beginner-friendly answers to the most frequently asked questions.